MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-virtual-hub-extension-pattern-content.md

 Resiliency testing and reliability monitoring should be part of the standard operating procedures for any extension, validating access and throughput requirements.
 It's recommended that each extension has a meaningful health model.

-Be clear about your service level objectives (SLO) on this extension to your organization and accurately measure against it.
-Understand Azure's service level agreement (SLA) and support requirements on each individual component in the extension as well, to help set to ceiling your target SLO and undestand supported configurations.
+Be clear about your service level objectives (SLO) for this extension and accurately measure reliability against it.
+Understand Azure's service level agreement (SLA) and support requirements on each individual component in the extension.
+This will help you set the ceiling for your target SLO and understand the supported configurations.

 ### Security